Connie Young Yu

-She has written and contributed to many articles and books, notably including Profiles in Excellence: Peninsula Chinese Americans, Chinatown San Jose, U.S.A., and Voices from the Railroad: Stories by Descendents of Chinese Railroad Workers.
+She has written and contributed to many articles and books, notably including Profiles in Excellence: Peninsula Chinese Americans, Chinatown San Jose, U.S.A., and Voices from the Railroad: Stories by Descendants of Chinese Railroad Workers.
 Through her work, she uncovers forgotten or hidden facets of Chinese and Asian American history.

 Yu played a central role in getting the Angel Island Immigration Station designated a National Historic Landmark, therefore preserving the detention barracks that had Chinese poems carved on the walls.

 Early life

 Yu was born in Los Angeles, California on June 19, 1941.
 She spent the first six years of her life in Whittier, California.

 Her father was John C. Young, a Colonel in the United States Army Reserve and a businessman.
 He left to fight in World War II when she was six months old, and returned when she was four.
 In 1947, Yu and her family moved to Chinatown in San Francisco, California where she grew up with her older sister, Janey Young Cheu, and younger brother, Alfred John Young.
 Her mother was Mary Lee Young, an artist and art collector, and a descendant of a Chinese railroad worker involved in the dangerous task of building the Transcontinental Railroad.
 Yu's grandparents lived with the family in San Francisco as well.

 Growing up, Yu was surrounded by the robust Chinese American community in San Francisco and was influenced by the many generations of Chinese Americans who were family friends and would regularly visit her family and home.

 Yu graduated from George Washington High School (San Francisco).
 She studied literature and journalism at Mills College.
 She graduated in 1963 with a degree in English, and she was the valedictorian of her class.
 While in her senior year, she wrote a final paper on the interactions between Mark Twain and the Chinese, an early example of Yu's work to seek out untold stories around the Chinese American experience.

 Yu returned to the Bay Area in 1967 where she began to write articles for local Asian American publications.